dsinkerii/messedup-settings/README.md

   ❓ if you have any issues, open an issue here if you have a github account, or dm me at `@dsinkerii` on discord (but make sure you ping me on discord or smth if you cant use both methods)

-  :trollface: also pehkui support on 10 stars lol (UPD: damn this was fast lol, wip)
+  :trollface: also pehkui support on 10 stars lol (UPD 2: sorry for the delay, other working on other projects rn so gonna take a bit before i get into this)

 # ‼️ READ BEFORE INSTALLING ‼️